 The Pharmacy Care Record (PCR) provides registered community pharmacists and pharmacy technicians with the capability to record details of a patient’s care.
 It can be accessed from supported browsers on a PC and is also available on some mobile devices.

-This functionality is a key part of the delivery of the Chronic Medication Service (CMS) and allows users to record care provided at the patient’s registered Community Pharmacy (CP).
+This functionality is a key part of the delivery of Medicines: Care & Review (MCR) and allows users to record care provided at the patient’s registered Community Pharmacy (CP).

 The key capabilities of PCR are: